The Power of Self-Monitoring: Helping Kids Work Independently

 Set reminders every 5 minutes for the child to ask themselves: “Am I still doing what I’m supposed to be doing?”

 If the answer is no, they can adjust by taking a short break, resetting their environment, or refocusing their attention.
-Over time, check-ins can be spaced further apart as focus improves.
+Over time, these check-ins can be spaced further apart as their focus improves.

 5. Have Regular Reflection Conversations